 How many cases have there been in the U.S.?

-The U.S. has confirmed 15 cases of COVID-19, with patients testing positive in Texas, Washington state, California, Arizona, Illinois, Wisconsin, and Massachusetts.
+The U.S. confirmed 15 cases of COVID-19 on February 13, with patients testing positive in Texas, Washington state, California, Arizona, Illinois, Wisconsin, and Massachusetts.
 None of the infections within the U.S. have proved fatal, although a U.S. citizen did die in Wuhan.
+On February 20, CNBC reported that the FBI bought $40,000 worth of hand sanitizer and face masks, “in case the coronavirus becomes a pandemic in the United States.”

 The U.S. government has also been evacuating Americans from Wuhan, the first 195 of whom were released on February 11.
 They had been under mandatory quarantine for two weeks — the virus’s suspected incubation period — at March Air Reserve Base in California, while other groups remain confined on military bases in other parts of California, Texas, and Nebraska.